Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Removing ribbons and Proof of Theorem 1.4

 Now, for each good pair $(\nu,\Theta)$, we can do the reversed operation of getting the $k$-decomposition, namely adding ribbons in $\Theta$ back one at a time, starting with ribbons with larger content.

-Since we are adding ribbons with larger content first, no edges in $\Pet_k(\nu,\mu)$ need to move twice to get $\Pet_k(\lambda,\mu)$.
-Mark each moved edge as upward and the rest as downward, and we get an orientation of $\Pet_k(\lambda,\mu)$.
-The orientation is good since we start with a base graph by \cref{prop:initial}, and each step only changes the position of the outward edge of a cluster. \end{proof}
+Since we are adding ribbons with larger content first, no edges in $\mathcal{P}'(\Pet_k(\nu,\mu))$ need to move twice to get $\mathcal{P}'(\Pet_k(\lambda,\mu))$.
+Mark each moved edge as upward and the rest as downward, and we get an orientation of $\mathcal{P}'(\Pet_k(\lambda,\mu))$.
+The orientation is good since we start with a basic graph by \cref{prop:initial}, and each step only changes the position of the outward edge of a cluster.
+Surely, this good orientation induces $(\nu,\Theta)$. \end{proof}

 Having this correspondence in hand, we can conclude our results for $k$-Petrie numbers in terms of good pairs.